Saturday, 22 July 2023

 Some History

-When the Romans arrived, the island they called Brittania was occupied by a patchwork of tribes speaking various Brittonic dialects and living in peace with their neighbours, except when they quarrelled or felt like some raiding.
+When the Romans arrived, the island they called Britannia was occupied by a patchwork of tribes speaking various Brittonic dialects and living in peace with their neighbours, except when they quarrelled or felt like some raiding.
 The Romans introduced order, law and peace.
 Some tribal leaders bought into this, adopting Roman names and Roman lifestyles but few did as well as King Tiberius Claudius Togidubnus of the Atrebates in what is now Sussex.
 His huge palace with baths, underfloor heating and mosaic floors, was rediscovered in 1960 and visited by us in in in 2008.

 In 410 the Romans went home, taking the rule of law with them.
 Petty kingdoms sprouted and withered.
 Their inhabitants did not write much, and what is known comes largely from oral history written down in the 11th and 12th centuries